jpittis/old-blog/articles/macro_expansion_with_slime.md

 call it.

 All I need to do is type `(read-int-from-bytes #(1) 0 1)` into my editor.
-Hitting `,sm` which calls the `macroexpand-1` function and sends the following into my right buffer.
+Hitting `,sm` calls `macroexpand-1` and sends the following code into my right buffer.

 ````Lisp
 (LET ((INT 0))